odysseyindia/odyssey-tours/content/english/tim/itineraries/gujarat/_index.md

           embroidery work.
 While the women create fascinating designs of clothes, bed sheets, wall hangings, table cloths, jewellery, toys, hand bags and more, the men create all sorts of leather products.
-The diminishing craft of Khavda pottery is still practiced by a handful of artisanal communities in this northern Kutch village.
+The diminishing craft of khavda pottery is still practiced by a handful of artisanal communities in this northern Kutch village.
 While the men do the throwing of the terracotta, the women are in charge of the surface decoration.

-          The village of Hodka has picturesque thatched-roofed mud huts known as Bhungas, with hand-painted exterior walls and interior walls adorned with mud-mirror work.
+          The village of Hodka has picturesque thatched-roofed mud huts known as bhungas, with hand-painted exterior walls and interior walls adorned with mud-mirror work.
 The leather bags and quilts of the village are especially popular, known for their colourful hues and fine embroidery.